Adolio/Syrinx-Sound-Manager/README.md

 	// Sampling rate configuration
 	engineSoundWavConfig.sampling = 4096; // This defines how much samples are read per sampling request.
 The value must be between 2048 (included) and 8192 (included).

+	// Base volume configuration for mastering
+	engineSoundMp3Config.baseVolume = 0.5; // Custom mastering at track configuration level, the sound can now be player at 1.0 but will still be influenced by this mastering.

 	// Play sounds
 	var engine1_once:SoundInstance = _soundManager.play("Engine 1", 1.0); // Play once